isiahmeadows/mithril.js/core.md

 ## Vnodes

+### Hyperscript API

+The primary hyperscript API is still exposed as usual, just as an argument to components and to the initialization method of `Mithril.render`.

+### Vnode types

 - Element: `m("div", ...)`
 	- `xmlns` sets the raw namespace to construct this with.
+For the DOM renderer, this by default just follows HTML's rules regarding namespace inference.
 	- DOM attributes other than event handlers *may* be set to cells rather than raw values.
 This enables updates without actually performing a full diff, which is significantly faster.
 (We'll trash benchmarks that way, but it also just makes more sense in this model.)
+	- This follows mostly the same hyperscript API as usual.
-- Fragment: `m(Fragment, ...)`, `[...]`
+- Fragment: `m(":fragment", ...)`, `[...]`
-- Keyed: `m(Keyed, ...)`
+- Keyed: `m(":keyed", ...)`
-- Text: `m(Text, ...)`, `"..."`
+- Text: `m(":text", ...)`, `"..."`
-- Raw: `m(Raw, {length = 1}, [...])`
-	- Children may either be nodes (when rendering to DOM) or strings (when rendering to string).
-	- This is retained as long as the children array remains the same.
-Note that you *should not* insert siblings between the managed children - you should use a fragment of raw vnodes instead.
-	- If the node is a fragment, the fragment's length *is* tracked accordingly.
-	- The underlying renderer decides what `elem` should be.
-	- This replaces `m.trust` - you should instead do one of the following:
-		- Set `innerHTML` directly.
-99.999999% of the time, this is sufficient.
-It's worth noting React, as popular as it is, only lets you do this.
-		- Create a node, set `innerHTML` into it, and copy its children into a fragment, and return the fragment in a raw vnode.
-(This is what Mithril v1 and v2 do internally, and it's what the [built-in `Trust` component](mvp-utils.md#trusted-vnodes) does.)
-	- It's *highly* advised that you diff the attributes appropriately here.
-    - This is partially to integrate better with certain third-party utilities that [return their own DOM nodes](https://fontawesome.com/how-to-use/with-the-api/setup/getting-started) for you to add.
+- Trust: `m(":html", ...)`
-- Control: `m(Control, {body: controlBody})`, `controlBody`
+- Control: `m(":control", {body: controlBody})`, `controlBody`
-- Request element/ref access: `ref: (elem) => ...`, `ref: (value) => ...`, etc.
-	- For component vnodes, `ref` is ignored and has no special semantics.
-If there really *is* any interesting value for a ref, you should just call it directly from the attributes itself.
-	- For element and text vnodes, `ref` is called with the backing DOM node.
-It's internally ignored on all other vnode types.
-	- For keyed and unkeyed fragments, `ref` is called with no arguments.
-	- For control vnodes, `ref` is ignored as their body itself functions not unlike one.
-	- For raw vnodes, `ref` is ignored.
-You already have the underlying value, so it's pointless to have a reference.
-	- The callback is scheduled to run after rendering or in the next frame.
-	- There's a `Mithril.Ref` utility for combining and composing refs a little more easily.
-This is particularly useful when dealing with lists of refs and when dealing with forms.

-Notes:
+- Component: `m(Component, ...)`

+When JSX users need to reference these names, they should just alias them locally, like `const Fragment = ":fragment"`.
+But in addition, they should set the following Babel JSX plugin options:

+- `pragma` - `m`
+- `pragmaFrag` - `":fragment"`

+### Attributes

+Attributes are the bread and butter of element manipulation.
+These are how things actually get reacted to, other than children.
+For DOM vnodes, this is how you update values, classes, and the like.
+For components, this is how you pass data and callbacks to them.

-- There are two special vnode attributes:
+There are three special vnode attributes:

-	- `key` - This tracks vnode identity and allows two functions:
+- `key` - This tracks vnode identity and serves two functions:
-		- In `Keyed` children, linking an instance to a particular identity.
+	- In `Keyed` children: linking an instance to a particular identity.
 This is how keyed fragments work today.
+Note that in this case, they're treated as object properties.
-		- In other cases, linking an instance to a particular state.
-This is how single-item keyed fragments work.
+	- In other cases: linking an instance to a particular state.
+This is how single-item keyed fragments work, and it's diffed as part of the vnode's logical type.
 - `ref` - This allows accessing the underlying DOM instance or provided component ref of a particular component or vnode.
+- `children` - This is the attribute's list of children.

-- Attributes other than event handlers (like `onclick` or a component's `onupdate`) and special keys (`key` and `ref`) *may* be set to cells rather than raw values.
+Attributes other than `key`, `children`, and event handlers (like `onclick` or a component's `onupdate`) *may* be set to cells rather than raw values.
 This simplifies a lot of attribute binding for components and DOM elements.
 Also, by side effect, it reduces a lot of our diff calculation overhead, but this isn't why I chose to allow this.

+- For components, this emits a new set of attributes for that component.
 - This gives us much of the benefits of a system like Glimmer's pre-compiled VM architecture without the tooling overhead.

-- Vnode keys in `Keyed` are tracked like keyed fragments today
-- Vnode keys in all other cases are diffed as part of the logical "tag name"
-- Vnode keys are treated as object properties.
-Don't assume they're compared by literal identity, but treat them as if they're compared by property identity.
-- Vnode children are stored in `attrs.children`
-	- If no children exist and no `attrs.children` property is passed, this is set to an empty array.
-- There is no `vnode.text` - it's `children: ["..."]` for `trust`/`text` and `children: [m(text, "...")]` elsewhere
-- An error would be thrown during normalization if a child is an object without a numeric `.mask` field.
+### Refs

+TODO: make this more sensible prose

+- Create a ref: `const ref = (current = undefined) => ({current})`
+	- Just simple sugar for when you want to create a ref.
+It's smaller than creating a full `{current: null}` object, so it's a little easier to use.
+	- This is exposed from `mithril/ref` as its sole default export.

+- Request element/ref access: `ref: {current}`
+	- For element and text vnodes, `ref` is set to the backing DOM node.
+It's internally ignored on all other vnode types.
+	- For trusted vnodes, `ref` is set to array containing the newly added DOM nodes.
+	- For all other vnodes, `ref` is ignored.
+Mithril itself doesn't have any sensible value to set it to.
+		- For component vnodes, `ref` is also not censored from the attributes.
+If there really *is* any interesting value for a ref, you should just set it directly from the attributes itself.
+		- For control vnodes and fragments, Mithril *could* set to the list of nodes, but that list could include nested fragments and components, so it's debatable what values those could/should be.

+TODO: make this more sensible prose

+Notes:

 - Refs are somewhat different from React's:
 	- Refs are designed to be control mechanisms, not simply exposure mechanisms.
 They work more like a single-use token you can pass around and asynchronously query.
 Likewise, these are *not* saved in subsequent renders.
 	- [React cares about ref identity](https://reactjs.org/docs/refs-and-the-dom.html#caveats-with-callback-refs), but this complicates the model a lot, especially when it's designed only for exposure.
+	- You can see refs in action in [the TodoMVC example](https://github.com/isiahmeadows/mithril.js/blob/v3-redesign/examples/todomvc/view.mjs)
-- Technically, I could just do `Promise.resolve().then(callback)` and provide `vnode.dom` instead of `ref`, but there's four main reasons why I'm not:
+- Technically, I could just provide `vnode.dom` instead of `ref`, but there's three main reasons why I'm not:
-	1. I wouldn't be able to convert errors within the callback to a more informative rejection.
 	2. It's generally poor practice to try to mutate the DOM outside of event handlers (which provide it via `ev.target.value`) or a batched request.
 Forcing batching also keeps performance up and running.
 	3. It makes it impossible to access an uninitialized element, simplifying types and avoiding potential for bugs.
-	4. It slightly complicates access for simpler cases.
+	4. It complicates access for simpler cases.

+### Why inject the factory and attribute methods?

+1. It keeps the data representation independent of the component.
+1. Components can just declare a peer dependency and support almost any version, even if it's a custom renderer that has practically nothing in common with standard Mithril.

 ## Control vnodes

 Control vnodes are just wrapped [cells](#cells) which receive an extra `context` parameter - yes, really.
 This gives you a handle to update them manually, but easily.
 Note that trees can only be patched through the use of control vnodes.

 When you "update" a control vnode, it detaches the previous control vnode's tree before initializing the new one, but invokes the `done` callback *after* the new one is first rendered.
-I can do this because I convert updates from invoking a `render` method to emitting through a stream, and I convert updates to *just* .
+I can do this because I convert updates from invoking a `render` method to just emitting through a stream.

 In case you're curious, yes, this effectively works as an explicit one-way binding mechanism.